tobiashochguertel/vscode-pattern-links/README.md

       "linkTarget": "https://github.com/myorg/$1/pull/$2"
     },
     // Match links like special-case#22 to the relevant pull request,
-    // which is in a different github organisation, and has a long,
+    // which is in a different github organization, and has a long,
     // inconvenient name.
     {
       "linkPattern": "special-case#(\\d+)",